A WiFi EX-CommandStation with just two boards (The Mega+WiFi board plus a Motor Shield)

 Disconnect the USB cable.

-Skip ahead to c.
-Set the switches on your Mega for flashing
+Skip ahead to e.
+Set the switches for run/sketch mode

 Unzip the firmware files found in the “bin” folder and put them in a folder so that they are easy to find.
 Go to a command prompt (Windows Key+R then type “cmd” and click OK, or run “terminal” on macOS) and navigate to the folder where you unzipped the firmware files.
 Execute the full command below from the prompt. esptool.py should be in your path and will automatically find your ESP8266 if it is connected, but we have included in the examples how to select the port.
 Make sure to substitute your correct port.